agporto/WingSeg/README.md

 <p align="center"><img src="https://github.com/agporto/WingSeg/blob/master/images/demo.JPG" width="800"></p>

 This CLI tool is designed to extract butterlfly wing ROIs from images in a folder and save them in another folder.
-The tool uses the extract_roi function to perform the image processing.

 ## Install